 Please keep your child home if they have had a fever of 100.0 or above within 24 hours, vomiting/diarrhea, unexplained rash, or weepy red eyes.
 We do our best to keep our student’s healthy, but it is difficult when they are sent to school ill and contagious!
 Please use good judgement before sending your student to school.

-If an injury occurs at school, students will complete an accident form and a supplemental insurance form will be sent home.
+If an injury occurs at school, students and/or trainers will complete an accident form and a supplemental insurance form will be sent home.
+It is then the parents responsibility to submit any info/ bills to the insurance company.
+The NHVRHS Board of Education has purchased insurance coverage to assist all students with accidental injury.
+Coverage is provided for virtually all school sponsored and supervised events/activities.
+Although the coverage is broad there are restrictions, limitations and exclusions.
+In some situations, medical bills may not be covered in full.
 Please notify the nurses of any head injury.
 The State of New Jersey mandates a proactive concussion protocol for all students and we can assist with adaptations for the school environment during recovery.
+If you have any questions, please call the health office.

 Freshman and new transfer students are required to submit a physical and up to date immunization information to the health office within 30 days of the start of school.
 The physical must be dated within 365 days of the student’s start date.
 If the physical and immunization documentation is not received within the 30 day time frame, the student will be excluded from school until the paperwork is complete.